GeoffRiley/pybites.github.io-src/content/guest-naughts-and-crosses-ai.md

                 mv = input(f'Where would you like to play your {game.player}? ')
                 position = int(mv)
 ```
-We have the players intended move now in `position` (_extrenal_ representation), so that can be passed to
+We have the players intended move now in `position` (_external_ representation), so that can be passed to
 `game.player_move()` to place the appropriate symbol.
 Remember that `player_move()` can raise a couple of exceptions,
 however, as we are in the middle of a `try…except…` construct we need not worry about errors at this point and can
 continue knowing that the move was accepted.